Is the New York Cast performing every week?

 Is this a live stage performance of The Rocky Horror Show?

 No. We perform in costume in front of a screen as the movie plays, as is tradition.
 From time to time, a live production will spring up in the area, so keep your eyes peeled.

-Can I book the cast for a private show?
+Can I book the cast for my venue or for a private show?

 Does the cast ever shadow other movies?

 If we do, we will be sure to advertise well in advance.
 Repo and Hedwig have their own casts in the area and perform in various venues around NYC, but we are not affiliated with them.

 During a viewing of Rocky Horror, you will often hear other audience members shouting out witty responses to the action and dialog on screen.
 These callbacks are a constantly-evolving dialog between the audience in the movie.
 If you think of something funny, timely, and relevent to the action on screen just scream it out - and see your fellow movie-goers react.
 If you have never seen the show before, here are a few simple ones to get you started!

 Brad can be called an Asshole whenever he is introducing himself, or when the Criminologist says his name.

 Janet is a Slut, used when she is introduced, or during the Criminologist's lines.